Dean Lukin OAM was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member for his contribution to the sport of weightlifting.

 In Sydney in 1985, Lukin created another Commonwealth and Australian record when he lifted 240.5kg in the clean-and-jerk and beat Martinez for the second time.
 His total lift was 400kg.

-After the Olympic Games victory, Lukin was awarded the Medal of the Order of Australia (OAM) in 1985 for his services to weightlifting.
+1985: Awarded the Medal of the Order of Australia for his services to weightlifting